 On the inside

-"The SEAT Ateca is one of the best crossovers on the market, providing strong competition to rivals like the Skoda Karoq, Nissan Qashqai and Kia Sportage.
+"The SEAT Ateca is one of the best family SUVs on the market, providing strong competition to rivals like the Skoda Karoq, Nissan Qashqai and Kia Sportage.
 It looks sporty, is good to drive and represents good value for money.
 It makes for a very compelling used car purchase."

-Buyers of cars like the Ford Focus and Volkswagen Golf are in declining numbers these days.
-Everyone wants a crossover SUV with a high seating position, practical cabin and little compromise in the way it drives or how much it costs to run.
+While buyers of cars like the Ford Focus and Volkswagen Golf are in declining numbers these days.
+Everyone wants a family SUV with a high seating position, practical cabin and little compromise in the way it drives or how much it costs to run.

-The SEAT Ateca is one of many very competent crossovers on the market.
+The 2021 SEAT Ateca is one of many very competent SUVs on the market.
 It shares its mechanical bits with the Volkswagen Tiguan and Skoda Karoq, although it’s slightly sportier than both of them, and competes with the likes of the Nissan Qashqai, Peugeot 3008 and Kia Sportage.

-The cabin is very similar to that in the last-generation SEAT Leon, meaning it gets a smart dashboard with an eight-inch media system along with useful buttons for things like climate control.
-It’s not an exciting interior by any stretch of the imagination, although it feels well made and comfortable.
+The SEAT Ateca's cabin is very similar to that in the last-generation SEAT Leon, meaning it gets a smart dashboard with an 8-inch media system along with useful buttons for things like climate control.
+The Ateca's interior isn't exciting by any stretch of the imagination, although it feels well made and comfortable.
 If you’re expecting plush materials, you’d be better looking for a Volkswagen Tiguan.

-Still, it’s a very practical choice.
+Still, the 2021 SEAT Ateca is a very practical choice.
 There’s loads of room in the front, and even adults in the rear ought to be very comfortable thanks to a generous amount of head- and legroom.
 You can even squeeze three people side-by-side without too much discomfort.

-The boot is one of the most accommodating in its class, capable of lugging up to 510 litres of luggage (note: four-wheel-drive models are slightly less practical).
+The SEAT Ateca's boot space is one of the most accommodating in its class, capable of lugging up to 510 litres of luggage (note: four-wheel-drive models are slightly less practical).
 You can drop the rear seats easily if you need more room, although they don’t leave an entirely flat boot floor.
 There’s no nifty sliding rear bench here, either.